 - 1- Click Bump Offers

-This is another efficient feature that is used to boost the conversion rates on your online website.
+This is another efficient feature used to boost the conversion rates on your online website.
 These one-click bump offers can be added to your order forms and checkout pages to ramp up your business overnight.

 It’s because they will be at the point of purchase and would do anything to get a discount.
 This ultimately increases the web traffic on your site overnight and bumps up your sales.